N-Yelland/dnd/source/player_introduction/origins.rst

 The homeland of the **Halflings** was overcome by the blight not long after the Old Empire had fallen.
 Few in number, those that remain exist as refugees or nomads, seeking to a return to a stable way of life.
 [Hermit, Wayfarer, Criminal]

-**Gnomes** are pervasive and persistent, existing often unseen, with their smally, tightly knit communities able to slip through the cracks.
+**Gnomes** are pervasive and persistent, existing often unseen, with their small, tightly knit communities able to slip through the cracks.
 That's not to say that they haven't been affected by the blight, but their ingenuity has allowed them to remain in lands long abandoned by other folk.
 [Guide, Hermit]

 Exotic Species
 --------------